 We are pleased that after our submissions Secretary Bradley has concluded that a further investigation is necessary in order to determine whether Fox has met broadcasting standards and are hopeful that Fox will now waive any gag orders so that other individuals can provide relevant information without fear of reprisal.

 On August 1, 2017, Wigdor LLP filed a lawsuit on behalf of Rod Wheeler, a paid contributor at Fox News, alleging that Fox News worked with the Trump Administration to disseminate fake news about murdered DNC staffer Seth Rich in order to distract the public from the Russian hacking scandal.
-According to the complaint, Mr. Wheeler was falsely quoted in a Fox News article linking Seth Rich to the release of DNC emails to Wikileaks during the 2016 Presidential primaries.
+According to the complaint, Mr. Wheeler was falsely quoted in a Fox News article linking Seth Rich to the release of DNC emails to Wikileaks during the 2016 Presidential primaries, according to the Complaint.

 Sharon White, Chief Executive of Ofcom, stated in an August 25, 2017 letter to Secretary Bradley that the allegations that Fox News knowingly faked a news story for political purposes, if true, “would clearly be of relevance to the degree of public concern arising from a plurality issue,” and “might also be of relevance to commitment to broadcasting standards,” depending on a number of factors.